Mygalomorphae: Historical classification

 In 1985, Robert Raven published a monograph of the Mygalomorphae in which he proposed an internal classification for the Mygalomorphae, based on morphological features.
-Opatova et al. (2020) commented "In short, much of today’s classification scheme dates back to Raven (1985)".
+Opatova et al. (2020) commented "In short, much of today's classification scheme dates back to Raven (1985)".
 Raven used various compound ranks, such as "gigapicoorder" and "hyperpicoorder".
 Ignoring these unusual rank names, his classification can be shown diagrammatically:

 Subsequent research, largely based on molecular phylogenetic studies, has not upheld some of Raven's groupings.
 In particular his primary division between Tuberculotae and Fornicephalae has been replaced by a very different division between Atypoidea (expanded from Raven's Atypoidina) and Avicularioidea, which has no counterpart in his system.
 As another example, the families Mecicobothriidae and Microstigmatidae, which Raven placed in Mecicobothrioidina (a "gigapicoorder"), are now placed very far apart in the Atypoidea and Avicularioidea respectively.
 Other groups, such as Crassitarsae and Domiothelina, are more recognizable, allowing for some changes in family circumscriptions.

 Distribution

 Most members of this infraorder occur in the tropics and subtropics, but their range can extend farther north, e.g. into the southern and western regions of the United States.
 Only a few occur in Europe: 12 species from the families Atypidae, Nemesiidae, Ctenizidae, Macrothelidae, Theraphosidae, and Cyrtaucheniidae.

-Despite their limited range, currently, it is suggested that the Mygalomorphae were distributed worldwide before the breakup of Pangaea.
+Despite their limited current range, it is suggested that the Mygalomorphae were distributed worldwide before the breakup of Pangaea.